Unification Decree (Spain, 1937): Decree and related documents

 The actual unification decree was first disseminated by Radio Nacional in repeated broadcasts aired during April 19, though exact hour of the first broadcast is not clear.
 On April 20 the document appeared as Decreto número 255 in Boletín Oficial del Estado and was dated April 19; the same day and during the next few days it was reproduced in all newspapers issued in the Nationalist zone.
 On explicit order of the Franco headquarters the decree was read in frontline units on April 21.
 Another decree, numbered 260 and dated April 22, was published on April 23; it contained names of individuals appointed to the first executive of the new party, Junta Política or Secretariado.
 One more decree followed shortly; it defined salute, insignia, anthem, banner, slogan and address code; it also allowed party militias incorporated into the army to use their own symbols until the end of the war.

 The unification decree announced in its first point that "Falange Española" and "Requetés" are integrated into one "political entity" led by Franco and named "Falange Española Tradicionalista y de las JONS".
 Another paragraph declared that all members of "Falange Española" and "Comunión Tradicionalista" are affiliated in the new organization, with other willing Spaniards also entitled to join.
 The decree dissolved “all other political organizations and parties”, though it did not specify explicitly whether FE and CT were dissolved as well.
 The second point defined Jefe del Estado, Junta Política (Secretariado) and Consejo Nacional as executive bodies.
-Junta was supposed to aid Jefé in all matters; half of its members were to be appointed by Jefé del Estado and half by Consejo Nacional.
+Junta was supposed to aid Jefe in all matters; half of its members were to be appointed by Jefe del Estado and half by Consejo Nacional.
 The decree did not specify how members of Consejo were to be nominated.
 All bodies were supposed to work towards final structure of “totalitarian state”.
 The third point declared all party militias merged into Milicia Nacional.
 The preamble stated that the program of the new party would be based on 26 points of the original Falange, though it might be subject to changes and improvements.
 The new party was defined as “link between the state and the society”.